-1. INTRODUCTION
+I. INTRODUCTION

-Visual servoing is a well known approach to increase the accuracy, the versatility and the robustness of a vision-based robotic system [11, 5].
+Visual servoing is a well known approach to increase the accuracy, the versatility and the robustness of a visionbased robotic system [11], [5].
 Two main aspects have a great impact on the behavior of any visual servoing scheme: the selection of the visual features used as input of the control law and the form of the control scheme.
 As for the visual features, they can be selected in the image space (point coordinates, parameters representing straight lines or ellipses, moments,...
-[8, 12, 6, 9, 4]), in the Cartesian space (pose, coordinates of 3D points,...
-[16, 18]), or composed of a mixture of both kinds of features attempting to incorporate the advantages of both image-based and position-based methods [13, 7, 2].
-As for the choice of the control law [8, 14, 5], it affects the behavior of the selected visual features (local or global exponential decrease, second order minimization, ...) and may lead, or not, to local minima and singularities [3].
+[8], [12], [6], [9], [4]), in the Cartesian space (pose, coordinates of 3D points,...
+[16], [17]), or composed of a mixture of both kinds of features attempting to incorporate the advantages of both image-based and positionbased methods [13], [7], [2].
+As for the choice of the control law [8], [14], [5], it affects the behavior of the selected visual features (local or global exponential decrease, second order minimization, ...) and may lead, or not, to local minima and singularities [3].

 This paper is not concerned with the choice of the visual features, but with the analysis of different control schemes.
 That is why we will consider the most usual and simple features, that are the Cartesian coordinates of image points.
-As for the control schemes, we consider three classical control laws and we also propose in this paper a new control law that follows an hybrid strategy.
+As for the control schemes, we consider three classical control laws and we also propose in this paper two new ones.
+The first new control law follows an hybrid strategy.
 It is based on a behavior parameter that can be used to tune the weight of the current and the desired interaction matrix in the control law.
-We will see that in some configurations where all other control schemes fail, this new control law allows the system to converge.
+We will see that in some configurations where all other control schemes fail, this new control law that we propose is an attempt towards global asymptotic stability (GAS).
+Unfortunately, if GAS can be obtained in the space of the chosen task function, we will see that it is not ensured in the configuration space SE_3 when redundant image point coordinates are used.
+This control scheme is indeed subject to attractive local minima.
 The paper also includes an analysis of the control laws with respect to translational motion along and rotational motion around the optical axis.
 As we will see, a singularity of the control law proposed in [14] will be exhibited thanks to this analysis.

-The paper is organized as follows: In Section 2, classical control schemes are recalled from which the control law with a behavior controller is proposed.
-In Section 3, an analysis of the control laws in the presence of rotation and translation w.r.t. the camera optical axis is presented.
-Finally, experimental and simulation results are presented in Section 4.
+The paper is organized as follows: in Section II, classical control schemes are recalled from which the control law with a behavior controller is proposed.
+In Section III, another control law is proposed and it global stability is studied.
+In Section IV, an analysis of the control laws in the presence of rotation and translation w.r.t. the camera optical axis is presented.
+Finally, simulation and experimental results are presented in Section V.

-2. NEW CONTROLLER WITH A BEHAVIOR PARAMETER
+II.
+NEW CONTROLLER WITH A BEHAVIOR PARAMETER